rosemaryturtle/UCRA/readme.md

 1. While the toolbox is running, run the 40s notebooks.
 Note that 41_stats_arcpy needs to be run in the ArcGIS Pro project (or another arcpy environment).
 1. Once the toolbox finishes running, run step 9 of 00_setup notebook and run the "Share maps" and "Share stats" parts of the 50_share_data notebook.
 If the team asks for raw data, then also run the "Share data files" part, though pay attention to data agreements and avoid sharing proprietary data without permission.
 This concludes the Python portion of the analysis.
-1. Create an R project and run each thematic R script as needed.
+1. Create an R project in this directory, without creating a new subdirectory (i.e., it should be `./*.Rproj`), and run each thematic R script as needed.
 Note that for the two flood scripts, `flood_csv_processing.R` needs to be run prior to `flood_calc_and_plot.R`.
 1. Finally, some miscellaneous mapping.
 In `./shapefile`, there should be two shapefiles: one for the country and one for all the city centroids (`centroids.shp`).